Small Business Marketing Calendar: Planning for Key Holidays

-How to Use a Marketing Calendar
+How to Use a Seasonal Marketing Calendar

 Use our marketing calendar in conjunction with past promotional logs, competitor research and your overall marketing communications plan to ensure you’re capitalizing on any key dates that are relevant to your business.
 Don’t have a concrete marketing plan?
 Check out our 30/60/90 day marketing plan to get started planning a few months ahead.
 Outline your overall marketing efforts and based on your needs, and integrate key dates and offers into your digital and offline marketing channels.